mushkan-kumari/OS-Project-Repository/SectionX_OS_LAB_2024_GROUP1_ReservationSystem/README.md

 (*These are the steps to be followed if the server is running on WSL*):
    -> Enable port forwarding and disable firewall

  For port forwarding:
-     Run on Windows Powershell as admin: netsh interface portproxy add v4tov4 listenaddress=0.0.0.0 listenport=8080 connectaddress=<server ip> connectport=8080
+    ->Run on Windows Powershell as admin: netsh interface portproxy add v4tov4 listenaddress=0.0.0.0 listenport=8080 connectaddress=<server ip> connectport=8080
              (Replace with actual IP address of your server instance, which can be found out by typing "ip addr" in the WSL instance where the server will run)

  To disable Firewall:
     -> Open Windows Firewall Settings:
     -> Open Windows Defender Firewall.
 Open Advanced Settings.
 Create a New Inbound Rule.
     -> Select Rule Type: Specify Port: Choose TCP (or TCP/UDP if necessary).
    -> Select Specific local ports and enter the port number you want to open (e.g., 8080).
    -> Choose Allow the connection and click Next.
    -> Profile Selection: Select when this rule applies:
   (You can select all profiles if unsure, but make sure to at least select Private for most local network connections)

 Replace the IP address in the client code with the physical IP address of your server machine (Not the WSL instance)